Y--YELL 310533 Rehabilitate and Improve Old Faithful

 Description

-The Department of the Interior, through the National Park Service, is soliciting proposals for the rehabilitation and improvement of the Old Faithful Water Treatment System at Yellowstone National Park (Project No. YELL 310533).
-The project involves constructing a new water treatment plant, including the installation of advanced piping and control systems, while adhering to environmental protection standards and ensuring minimal disruption to park activities.
-This initiative is crucial for maintaining essential water supply infrastructure within the park, reflecting the government's commitment to both service improvement and environmental stewardship.
-Interested contractors should contact Vicki Freese-supler at vicki_l_freese-supler@nps.gov or 720-402-8467, with proposals due following a pre-proposal site visit and an expected performance period of 822 calendar days from the notice to proceed.
-The estimated project cost exceeds $10 million, and all inquiries must be submitted by October 1, 2024.
+The Department of the Interior, through the National Park Service, is soliciting proposals for the rehabilitation and improvement of the Old Faithful Water Treatment System at Yellowstone National Park, designated as project YELL 310533.
+The project aims to construct a new water treatment facility, including the installation of advanced water treatment technology, while ensuring compliance with environmental regulations and minimizing disruption to park activities.
+This initiative is critical for maintaining essential infrastructure within the park, with an estimated contract value exceeding $10 million and a performance period of 822 calendar days from the notice to proceed.
+Interested contractors must submit their proposals by December 4, 2024, and direct inquiries to Vicki Freese-supler at vicki_l_freese-supler@nps.gov or by phone at 720-402-8467.

 Point(s) of Contact